peterdell/atariwiki/content/Yet_another_target_compiler/index.md

 compiling.
 Which source code to use depends on which environment  theapplication  is  compiled  for,  local or target.
 Two sources for one
 application can cause many headaches in  application  development  and maintenance.

 Several immediate and defining  words  create  problems  in  meta compiling.
-These words include but are not limited to:  program flow control constructs, "compile", "~[compile](../compile/index.md)" "create", "."" (dot-quote), and  "does>" .
+These words include but are not limited to:  program flow control constructs, "compile", "\[compile\]" "create", "."" (dot-quote), and  "does>" .
 Since immediate and defining words refer to and modify the local environment, problems arises when  compiling  for  a  target environment.

 The usual solution changes words referring to a local environment to  refer to a target environment and this fix introduces ambiguities.
 As an example of these ambiguities let's look at constants.